siriusctrl/COMP90024-CCC-notes/README.md

         - is a way of turning a problem into a RESTful web service:
     an arrangement of URIs, HTTP, and XML that works like the rest of the Web
         - ROA has a style of supporting Restful services that allows folk to interact/navigate their functionality (HATEOS etc).
 The services still do PUT, POST, GET etc.
+            - can be used to support the definition and creation of services or service endpoints.
     - ROA \& Rest
         - ROA has a style of supporting Restful services that allows folk to interact/navigate their functionality (HATEOS etc).
 The services still do PUT, POST, GET etc.
     - ROA v.s.
 SOA
         - similar
             - Much of the philosophy behind SOA applies to ROA,
                 - e.g. services should support abstraction, contract, autonomy etc,
+        - difference
+            - ROA is compared to SOA as a different (better) approach that can be used to support the definition and creation of services or service endpoints.
         - ROA has advantages
             - there is no need to understand what methods mean or deal with complex WSDL etc. You can mix/match service models
                 - e.g. consider the AURIN architecture with ReST, SOAP and many other service flavours.